Determine Which Process is Reserving Serial Port

 2. Open Device Manager and expand Ports (COM & LPT).
 Right click on the target serial port and select Properties.

-1. Select the Details tab and change the value in the Property field to Service.
-Note the service value for searching in Process Explorer.
+1. Select the Details tab and change the value in the Property field to Service, as shown in the image below, and note the service value for searching in Process Explorer.

 1. Open Process Explorer.
 You will see a screen similar to the image below.